30 Key Farming Tips for Beginners

 Most agricultural businesses will require equipment such as tractors, rotavators, and irrigation systems as well.
 Some may even need greenhouses, depending on the type of crops grown.

 Bear in mind that even if you can’t afford to buy such pieces of equipment outright, you may be able to get them on hire purchase or lease them.

-5. Knowledge of farming
+4. Knowledge of farming

 In particular, this means understanding the ins and outs of crop rotation, a method of growing that can help you minimize issues like pests and soil erosion, as well as maximize your crop.